ejlangev/development-guidelines/basic-tools/index.md

 # Basic tools

-There are three main things a basic application needs to be able to do easily in order to be successful.
+There are four main things a basic application needs to be able to do easily in order to be successful.
 They are:

 1. Setting up new API endpoints
+2. Easily managing your database
-2. Moving tasks out of the request/response cycle with a queue
+3. Moving tasks out of the request/response cycle with a queue
-3. Easy to set up recurring tasks that push jobs to the work queue
+4. Easy to set up recurring tasks that push jobs to the work queue

 Without any one of these pieces developers will be forced to make unfortunate tradeoffs.
 Note that having difficult to use versions of